-Gentler, less rugged and somewhat poorer than Abruzzo, Molise has more in common with southern than central Italy.
+Gentler, less rugged and somewhat poorer than Abruzzo, Molise arguably has more in common with southern than central Italy.
 The cities, Isernia and Campobasso, are large and bland, with small historical centres, but Molise has its compensations: a scattering of low-key Roman ruins – most interestingly at Saepinum.
 Wandering among the ruins, and looking out over the green fields to the mountains beyond, you get some inkling of how Italy’s first Grand Tourists must have felt.
 A less-refined but equally interesting attraction takes place in the village of Ururi, settled by Albanian refugees in the fifteenth century, where the annual chariot race is as barbaric as anything the Romans dreamed up.

 Finally, there’s the sheer physical aspect of the place.
-Forty percent of Molise is covered by mountains, and although they are less dramatic than Abruzzo’s, there are masses of possibilities for hiking.
+Forty percent of Molise is occupied by mountains, and although they are less dramatic than Abruzzo’s, they provide almost endless possibilities for hiking.
 Visitors are also starting to explore the area’s ancient sheep-droving routes, known as tratturi, which are gaining new life as mountain-bike or horseback-riding trails, served by occasional farmhouse guesthouses and riding stables along the way.

 Abruzzo and Molise are mountainous regions where agriculture is difficult and sheep farming dominates.
 Consequently, lamb tends to feature strongly in the local cuisine.
 You’ll come across abbacchio, unweaned baby lamb that is usually cut into chunks and roasted or grilled; arrosticini, tiny pieces of lamb skewered and flame grilled; and intingolo di castrato, lamb cooked as a casserole with tomatoes, wine, herbs, onion and celery.